1 9 7 0 – 1 9 7 2 (UK)

 The ‘enchanted house’ in the title of this animated oddity was a wonky affair which was bigger on the inside than the outside (just like a Tardis).

-The house was home to Tiny the Giraffe and his friends Nelliphant the Elephant, Joe the Kangaroo, Leo the Lion, Sammy the Seal, Bob the Robin, Jock the Dog, and Worm.
+The house was home to Tiny the Giraffe and his friends Nellyphant the Elephant (who never grew large), Joe the Kangaroo, Bob the Robin and Worm.

 Their adventures revolved around such exciting antics as visits from relatives and impromptu picnics, but the series was certainly popular with its target audience.